reactjs/react.dev/src/content/learn/responding-to-events.md

 Event handlers receive an **event object** as their only argument.
 By convention, it's usually called `e`, which stands for "event".
 You can use this object to read information about the event.

 That event object also lets you stop the propagation.
-If you want to prevent an event from reaching parent components, you need to call `e.stopPropagation()` like this `Button` Component does:
+If you want to prevent an event from reaching parent Components, you need to call `e.stopPropagation()` like this `Button` Component does:

 <Sandpack>